AyzeysDev/LeetCode-Algorithms/README.md

 # LeetCode-Algorithms
-Solutions of LeetCode Problems (Algorithms, Databases..)
+Solutions of Problems in LeetCode (Algorithms, Databases..)

+Technology used: Java